 A large section of the Newfoundland T'Railway Provincial Park lies in the zone and has an impact on forestry operations.
-The former CNR right of way, which is 25 feet each side of the center line, is the main route for the T'Railway with some minor deviations.
-It provides for an all season, multi-use recreation corridor developed and managed with community partners to maximize adventure tourism and recreational opportunities.
+The former CNR right of way, which is 50 feet each side of the center line, is the main route for the T'Railway with some minor deviations.
+It provides for an all season, multi-use recreation corridor developed and managed with community partners in conjunction with the T'Railway Council to maximize adventure tourism and recreational opportunities.